Altermagnetism: Electronic structure

 One of the distinctive features of altermagnets is a specifically spin-split band structure, which was first experimentally observed in work that was published in 2024.
 Altermagnetic band structure breaks time-reversal symmetry, E_{ks}=E_{−ks} (E is energy, k wavevector and s spin) as in ferromagnets, however unlike in ferromagnets, it does not generate net magnetization.
 The altermagnetic spin polarisation alternates in wavevector space and forms characteristic 2, 4, or 6 spin-degenerate nodes, respectively, which correspond to d-, g-, or i-wave order parameters.
 A d-wave altermagnet can be regarded as the magnetic counterpart of a d-wave superconductor.

 Fermi surface of an altermagnetic metal.
 The blue and red colors correspond to the up and down polarization of the spin.

 The band structure of an altermagnet.

 The altermagnetic spin polarization in band structure (energy–wavevector diagram) is collinear and does not break inversion symmetry.
-The altermagnetic spin splitting is even in wavector, i.e. (k_{x}^{2}−k_{y}^{2})s_{z}.
+The altermagnetic spin splitting is even in wavevector, i.e. (k_{x}^{2}−k_{y}^{2})s_{z}.
 It is thus also distinct from noncollinear Rashba or Dresselhaus spin texture which break inversion symmetry in noncentrosymmetric nonmagnetic or antiferromagnetic materials due to the spin-orbit coupling.